Race Date: Sunday, July 28, 2019

-The event will be loading equipment into Rainbow Park starting on Wednesday, July 25 through Friday, July 27.
-There will be limited space for Park users on those days but the Park will remain open.
-Event set up will also effect the Food Truck Schedule.
+The event will be loading equipment into Rainbow Park starting on Wednesday, July 24 through Friday, July 26.
+There will be limited space for Rainbow Park users on those days.
+The event set up will also affect the Food Truck Schedule.

 Blackcomb Way West